ejde/fantasy-hockey-analysis/README.md

 - **Login and Session Management**: Authenticate with your Fantrax account to access private league information.
 - **AI-Powered Recommendations**: Google Gemini provides personalized recommendations to enhance your team's standing.
 - **Chat with your Team**: Chat with the team, where user is the GM and the chatbot acts as the head coach.
 - **Chat with your Team-Agent Style**: Coach has access to tools to answer your questions (search, roster, free-agent lookup).
-Results using `qwen2.5-coder:3b` underwhelming, so need to do more tuning.
+Updated to use Groq.

 ## How to Run the Application Locally